transformationflow/transformationflow.github.io/docs/documentation/style-guide.md

     There is no consistly defined or enforced indentation system in SQL, so avoid this to avoid confusion.

 === "Group on Specific Columns"
     Although it is possible to use e.g. `GROUP BY 1, 2, 3`to group based on ordinal position, this should be avoided as it negatively impacts readability: the reader will need to then scan up the page to identify the precise grouping columns in the query.
-It is also less robust than grouping by specific columns as re-ordering the columns might produce inconsistent and erroneious results.
+It is also less robust than grouping by specific columns as re-ordering the columns might produce inconsistent and erroneous results.

 ## Column Naming Convention
 === "Case"